Cyber fugitive Dotcom mocks authorities: 'From 0 into a $210m company'

 Hall also said he did not expect Mega Ltd's shareholders to sell once the deal was completed.
 The company did not need extra funds at this stage, and was supported by investors, some of whom were associates of Dotcom, Hall said.

-Shares in the rarely-traded TRS perked up after the announcement, rising 900 percent to one NZ cent - giving it a market capitalisation of about NZ$11 million.
+Shares in the rarely-traded TRS perked up after the announcement, rising 900 percent to one NZ cent - giving it a market capitalization of about NZ$11 million.

 Its major shareholder, Melbourne-based businessman Paul Choiselat, has his own problems in Australia.